Quarterly Market Update

 Interest Rate Expectations:

-Interest rates are expected to fall across the major economies, except Japan, in the 2nd half of 2025 on the back of lower inflation expectations.
+Interest rates are expected to fall across the major economies, except Japan and the Eurozone (flat) in both the 2nd half of 2025 and the 1st half of 2026 to support slower growth amid moderating inflation.

 Interest Rate Expectations (%)